 Of course, nothing replaces actually speaking German with a native German speaker.
 For those who can’t afford language immersion holidays, a language exchange or language tandem hooking them up with a German native seeking to better their English might be the best solution.

-German lessons London with a native speaker are a good alternative, too, as are german lessons online.
+German lessons Melbourne with a native speaker are a good alternative, too, as are german lessons online.